marius311/Spt3G.jl/README.md

 * Julia
 * C++ compilers
+* Make and CMake

 The following are _not_ needed.
 Its fine to have them, but if you have system versions of them, they will not be used:

-* CMake, Python, Boost, GSL, FFTW, FLAC, HDF5, and NetCDF
+* Python, Boost, GSL, FFTW, FLAC, HDF5, and NetCDF

 ## Usage